 Pay Influencers Based on Their Interest in the Brand

 According to Tucker Besch, a Social Media Specialist at Right Rope, paying influencers based on their interest in the brand helps the brand to become excellent and worth talking about.
 Tucker handles all things social media at Right Rope by posting regularly, engaging with their following, initiating partnerships with influencers, and running paid advertisements with the goal of growing their following and ultimately sales.
-Here is Tucker’s influencer marketing experience and tip below:
+In the world of influencer marketing, it’s important to remember that some of the biggest and original influencers are TV personalities.
+Associating your brand with these well-known figures by advertising during their shows can be a powerful strategy.
+Moreover, this approach can be more affordable than you might think, thanks to remnant ads.
+If you’re interested in exploring this avenue, The Remnant Agency specializes in leveraging remnant ad space to maximize your advertising ROI across multiple platforms, including TV shows featuring influential personalities.

 We have partnered with influencers to grow our Instagram accounts and sales, especially in the macrame community.
 Brands should pay influencers based on their interest in the brand and the value of the influencers’ following.
 Finding influencers who already love your brand or your product makes everything easier because they are already willing to talk about it and will be more authentic.
 This is a win-win because it forces the brand to become excellent and worth talking about or distinguish itself in some way.
 Ideally, the brand should consider paying the influencer through free or heavily discounted products or services.